 Students will apply the mechanics of backstage theatrical work through hands-on, supervised projects in a workshop atmosphere, in preparation for mainstage productions.

-THE 232 Practicum

-TBA Lab hrs./week
+THE 232 Practicum 1 cr.
+Sem: F, S TBA Lab hrs./week

 Pre-Req: DSPR 0800, DSPW 0800 and permission of instructor